 Loudness Targets and Mastering for Streaming Platforms

 Let’s talk about loudness targets.
 You know, those magical numbers like -14 LUFS on Spotify or -16 LUFS on Apple Music that people act like are the holy grail of mastering.
 The truth is, chasing a number too hard can make your song sound like a smoothie someone forgot to stir.
 Sure, the meter looks pretty, but your mix loses energy, dynamics, and, frankly, its soul.
+It becomes technically compliant and emotionally undercooked.
+Consider reading my article on loudness, dynamics, and translation in mastering for a deeper look at how these factors interact.

-1. What Loudness Normalization Really Means
+What Loudness Nomralization Means

 Most streaming platforms adjust playback levels so one track doesn’t blow out your ears while the next barely whispers.
 This is called loudness normalization.